code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 ## 7. Testing the Spring JMS Example

-Spring Boot will automatically start an embedded broker if following conditions are met:
+Spring Boot will automatically start an embedded broker if the following conditions are met:
-* ActiveMQ is on the classpath.
+* ActiveMQ is on the classpath
-* No broker URL is specified through <var>spring.activemq.broker-url</var>.
+* No broker URL is specified through <var>spring.activemq.broker-url</var>

 Let's use the embedded broker for testing.
 We add a dedicated <var>application.yml</var> properties file under <var>src/test/resources</var>.
 Inside we specify the VM URI as broker connection URL.